 Misuse or unauthorized duplication of any University key;

+Violating Florida Statute §553.865 or BOG Regulation 14.010.

 Violating any federal or Florida law, rule, or regulation.

 III.
 PROTECTION OF LEGAL RIGHTS

 Nothing in this Regulation should be interpreted to infringe upon an individual's legal rights under the Constitution or applicable law.
 The University environment is unique in that there must be the freedom to express ideas and to foster communication on subjects that enhance the University's educational mission.
 Accordingly, while the University is committed to providing a learning environment that is free from disruptive behavior, the purpose of this Regulation is not intended to abridge academic freedom or to interfere with freedom of expression as guaranteed by the U.S. and Florida Constitutions.
 As a result, disruptive behavior does not include: